Introduction

 • Programs to manage, modify and rotate spherical harmonic coefficients of arbitrary maps

-• Programs to perform median filtering of sky maps
+• Median filtering of sky maps

 • Mask processing facilities